emoshou/ondroid/docs/devops/mechanical/cad.md

 # CAD
 ## Official Project CAD Package
-The official CAD software of ondroid is [Ondsel](https://www.ondsel.com) (a FreeCAD derivative).
-Ondsel files are backwards compatible with FreeCAD, so in the case you'd prefer using FreeCAD, you're able to open files with it but without the assembly functionality.
+The official CAD software of ondroid is [FreeCAD](https://www.freecad.org).

+FreeCAD, despite being the official software, is by defualt by licensing requirements only.
+It enables opening and management of STP files.
+Direct modeling is encouraged using your paid for CAD software of choice.

+Parametric modeling is allowed, but the information is not translatable via STP using [ISO standards](https://en.wikipedia.org/wiki/ISO_10303-21).

 ## [Check if your CAD Package is Allowed](cadPackages.md)
 ## Assemblies